 « We measure actually fine variations of the earth's gravity.
 When there is an underwater mountain, it has a greater density than the surrounding water and attracts more water than the surrounding environment.
 Since water is incompressible, there is more that accumulates above the seamount, which causes a slight increase in the local level of the ocean. », explains Stéphane Calming, Research Director at IRD (Institute of Research for Development) in Toulouse, France.

-Image: the relief of the seafloor creates ripples on the surface of the sea, which correspond to a mini topology of of background.
+Image: Geographic map of the ocean floor and plate boundaries.
+The relief of the seafloor creates ripples on the surface of the sea, which correspond to a mini topology of of background.
 An ocean ridge corresponds to a water bump on the surface of several meters in height, and an oceanic trench corresponds to a hollow of water to the surface.
 Thus the satellites of altimetry measurement of high-precision (of the order of cm) allow to map the submarine relief.
 The method of mapping of the seafloor via satellite making a significant improvement, because ≈80% of the ocean surface was not covered by onboard bathymetric sounders on ships.
 Bathymetry is the underwater equivalent of altimetry, referred to measurement ocean depth.